 - Extra storage for a single database can be provisioned by increasing its max size using the Azure portal, Transact-SQL, PowerShell, the Azure CLI, or the REST API.

 - The price of extra storage for a single database is the extra storage amount multiplied by the extra storage unit price of the service tier.
 For details on the price of extra storage, see SQL Database pricing.

 Single database: Change DTUs

 The duration of the entire scale-up process depends on both the size and service tier of the database before and after the change.
 For example, a 250-GB database that is changing to, from, or within a Standard service tier, should complete within six hours.
-For a database the same size that is changing performance levels within the Premium service tier, the scale-up should complete within three hours.
+For a database the same size that is changing compute sizes within the Premium service tier, the scale-up should complete within three hours.

-- When downgrading from Premium to the Standard tier, an extra storage cost applies if both (1) the max size of the database is supported in the target performance level, and (2) the max size exceeds the included storage amount of the target performance level.
+- When downgrading from Premium to the Standard tier, an extra storage cost applies if both (1) the max size of the database is supported in the target compute size, and (2) the max size exceeds the included storage amount of the target compute size.
 For example, if a P1 database with a max size of 500 GB is downsized to S3, then an extra storage cost applies since S3 supports a max size of 500 GB and its included storage amount is only 250 GB.
 So, the extra storage amount is 500 GB – 250 GB = 250 GB.
 For pricing of extra storage, see SQL Database pricing.
 If the actual amount of space used is less than the included storage amount, then this extra cost can be avoided by reducing the database max size to the included amount.

 - The restore service offerings are different for the various service tiers.
-If you are downgrading to the Basic tier, there is a lower backup retention period - see Azure SQL Database Backups.
+If you are downgrading to the Basic tier, there is a lower backup retention period.
+See Azure SQL Database Backups.